+threate of the

-After breakfast we'll set out on a drive to Khongoryn Els, the Gobi's largest sand dunes and among the most spectacular in the world.
-En route we'll explore the small mountain ranges of Bayan Dalai and Zoulen, stopping along the way for a picnic lunch.
-At nearby Tukhim an ancient dry lake-bed, we will look for a local population of Goitered Gazelle and Mongolian Wild Ass or Hulan.
-There are three species of wild ass in the world - the African Wild Ass, the Tibetan Kiang and the Asiatic Wild Ass or Onager, of which the Khulan is a subspecies All of them are desert animals and all threatened with extinction.
-Today Mongolia holds one of the last remnants - about 20,000 animals - of this once abundant species.
-After a picnic lunch, we'll drive to a local ger camp.
-A river that runs along the base of the dunes often attracts flocks of Pallas's Sandgrouse and other birds drawn to the scarce desert water source.
-In the beautiful light of late afternoon, we will enjoy "sundowners" in the dunes as their colors change.
-Overnight in gers.
-(Approx. 5 hours of driving; Ger Camp; B, L, D) DAY 7 - SEPT 8.
-SEVREI MOUNTAIN RANGE In the morning we'll drive along the foothills of the tallest dunes and enter the mountains of Sevrei, stopping along the way at Adag water hole for a chance to look out for migratory birds on their way to warmer lands and crossing an area of Saxaul (Haloxylon ammodendron), a small, salt-tolerant tree, whose stands constitute the closest thing to a forest in the deserts of Central Asia.
+After breakfast, we'll embark on a drive to Khongoryn Els, the largest sand dunes in the Gobi and renowned as some of the most spectacular in the world.
+Along the way, we'll explore the small mountain ranges of Bayan Dalai and Zoulen, stopping for a picnic lunch at Tukhim, an ancient dry lake-bed.
+Here, we'll search for Goitered Gazelle and Mongolian Wild Ass (Hulan), both unique desert species threatened with extinction.
+Mongolia hosts one of the last remaining populations of these animals, numbering around 20,000 individuals.

+In the afternoon, we'll continue our drive to a local ger camp near Khongoryn Els.
+The river flowing at the base of the dunes attracts flocks of Pallas's Sandgrouse and other birds seeking desert water sources.
+As the sun sets, we'll enjoy "sundowners" amidst the changing colors of the dunes.
+Overnight stay in gers.
+(Duration: Approx. 5 hours driving; Ger Camp; B, L, D)

+DAY 7 - SEP 8.
+EXPLORE FLORA AND FAUNA AROUND SEVREI MOUNTAIN RANGE

+In the morning we'll drive along the foothills of the tallest dunes and enter the mountains of Sevrei, stopping along the way at Adag water hole for a chance to look out for migratory birds on their way to warmer lands and crossing an area of Saxaul (Haloxylon ammodendron), a small, salt-tolerant tree, whose stands constitute the closest thing to a forest in the deserts of Central Asia.

-This plant community harbors numerous characteristic species including several bizarre looking parasitic plants that attach themselves to the roots of the Saxual trees and several very localized birds such as the Saxaul Sparrow and Mongolian Ground Jay.
+This plant community harbors numerous characteristic species including several bizarre looking parasitic plants that attach themselves to the roots of the Saxual trees and several very localized birds such as the Saxual Sparrow and Mongolian Ground Jay.
 Also this area is great for finding Great Gerbil, the largest of the world's gerbils.
 Overnight in tents.
 (We will have a ger set up for meals and get together events).

-Approx. 3 hours driving; Tents; B, L, D) DAY 8,9.
-SEPT 9-10.
-SEVREI MOUNTAIN RANGE Stories of Snow Leopards living in the mountains of Sevrei are told by old and young in this area.
-There are many eyewitnesses who have seen them and survived dangerous encounters and there is no household that has not lost an animal or two to these big cats.
-Following a local herder we will be visiting one of only 2 water holes in the Sevrei Range, where all the creatures of these mountains come for water.
-With help of motion sensor cameras some amazing footages of Snow Leopards were taken at this spot.
-Our chances of seeing one of these elusive predators is extremely remote, but we will be searching in prime habitat and might get lucky.
-During our time in the mountains we shall have a chance to interact with members of the local community group who have come together in order to protect these elusive cats and start a local research and conservation fund.
-Overnight in tents at the same base camp.
-(Tents; B, L, D) DAY 10.
+Approx. 3 hours driving; Tents; B, L, D)

+DAY 8,9.
+SEP 9-10.
+EXPLORE SNOW LEOPARD HABITAT

+Stories of Snow Leopards inhabiting the mountains of Sevrei are passed down by generations in the area.
+Many locals, both young and old, have encountered these majestic cats, often surviving perilous encounters.
+Nearly every household has experienced the loss of animals to these predators.
+Guided by a local herder, we'll visit one of only two water holes in the Sevrei Range, a vital gathering place for the area's wildlife.
+Motion sensor cameras have captured remarkable footage of Snow Leopards here, though sightings remain rare.
+We'll explore prime habitat and engage with a local community group dedicated to protecting these elusive cats and initiating conservation efforts.
+Overnight, we'll camp in tents at the base camp.
+(Overnight in tents; B, L, D)

+DAY 10.
 SEPT 11.
+CHONO HARAIKH

-CHONO HARAIKH Today we get out of the mountains and camp to the west of Khongoryn Els dunes in a place called Chono Harhaikh.
+Today we get out of the mountains and camp to the west of Khongoryn Els dunes in a place called Chono Harhaikh.
 Spend the afternoon in the area looking for gazelle and other big mammals.
 Overnight in tents.
+(Tents; B, L, D)

+DAY 11.
+SEP 12.
+BICHIGT PETROGLYPHS

-(Tents; B, L, D) DAY 10.
-SEPT 11.
-CHONO HARAIKH Today we turn north, heading towards Bayan Mountains, we will inspect an unmatched concentration of exceptionally well-defined ancient rock carvings.
+Today we turn north, heading towards Bayan Mountains, we will inspect an unmatched concentration of exceptionally well-defined ancient rock carvings.
 The vast basin between the Nemegt and Bayan ranges are well known for an abundance of Mongolian Gazelle, as well as Goitered Gazelle.
 We will spend the night in the Bayan mountains, with excellent views of two of the highest mountain ranges in the Gobi - Ikh Bogd and Baga Bogd.

 (Approx. 5 hours of driving; Tents; B, L, D)

 DAY 12.
-SEPT 13.
+SEP 13.
 OROG LAKE, BAYANKHONGOR